centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

    systemctl restart centengine
    ```

-   Influxdb 2 should now receive data from Centreon.
+   InfluxdDB 2 should now receive data from Centreon.
 To test if it is working, see [Curl commands: testing the stream connector](#curl-commands-testing-the-stream-connector).

-### Filtering or adapting the data you want to send to Influxdb 2
+### Filtering or adapting the data you want to send to InfluxdDB 2

-All stream connectors have a set of [optional parameters](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/sc_param.md#default-parameters), that allow you to filter the data you will send to your Influxdb 2 equipment, to reformat the data, to define a proxy...
+All stream connectors have a set of [optional parameters](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/sc_param.md#default-parameters), that allow you to filter the data you will send to your InfluxdDB 2 equipment, to reformat the data, to define a proxy...

 Each optional parameter has a default value, that is indicated in the corresponding documentation.

 * To override the default value of a parameter, click on the **+Add a new entry** link located below the **Filter category** table to add a custom parameter.
-For example, if you want to only send to Influxdb 2 the events handled by a poller named "poller-1", enter:
+For example, if you want to only send to InfluxdDB 2 the events handled by a poller named "poller-1", enter:

    ```text
    type = string